Hive-Academy/roocode-generator/templates/rules/code-review-rules.md

 - Educational feedback with explanations
 - Balanced focus on critical and minor issues
 - Positive reinforcement of good practices
+- Explicit memory bank references for requirements and standards

 ### Documentation Quality

-- Complete review report
+- Complete review report saved to standard location
 - Clear issue descriptions and recommendations
-- Proper references to standards and patterns
+- Proper references to standards and patterns in memory bank
 - Verification of implementation plan compliance
 - Well-organized presentation of findings
+- Memory bank compliance verification
+- Architecture compliance verification

 ## Exception Handling